cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 This temporal modeling is very powerful for fraud because many fraud patterns only make sense in context (e.g., a sudden spending spike, or a purchase in a new country right after another far-away purchase).

 Research has shown LSTM-based models can effectively distinguish fraudulent vs. legitimate sequences.
-In one case, an LSTM achieved significantly higher recall than static models by catching subtle temporal shifts in user behavior.[^13]
+In one case, an LSTM achieved significantly higher Recall than static models by catching subtle temporal shifts in user behavior.[^13]
 RNNs do require sequential data, so for one-off transactions without history they are less applicable (unless modeling at the merchant or account aggregate level).

 ### Autoencoders